xXG0DLessXx/poe-telegram-bot/README.md

 ## Usage
 - `/start` - Start the bot and receive a welcome message.
-- `/reset` - Purge the entire conversation with the selected bot/model.
+- `/purge` - Purge the entire conversation with the selected bot/model.
-- `/clear` - Clear the context with the selected bot/model.
+- `/reset` - Clear/Reset the context with the selected bot/model.
 - `/select` - Select a bot/model to use for the conversation.
 - `/help` - Show the available commands.
 - Send any text message to the bot and receive a response from the selected bot/model.
 In group chats, the bot will only respond to messages that mention the bot or are replies to its messages.